suganda8/suganda8/README.md

 ====
 Who is he?
 ------
-Tegar Bangun Suganda is an android developer lived in Sidoarjo, Indonesia.
+Tegar Bangun Suganda is Backend Developer lived in Indonesia.

-I'm currently working on software house as android developer, backend developer & database analyst.
-Still learning as much as I can, an amateur android developer who has interest in android development, backend development, data science, machine learning & artificial intelligence technology.
+Currently, I am doing all work about Backend Development using Laravel, ExpressJS, Flask.
+Still learning about Mobile Development such as Flutter and Kotlin.
+I do love Artificial Intelligence, Machine & Deep Learning, and Natural Language Processing.
+Beside all of it, I love cats.

-Hopefully, I want to share all things that I know, Earning money is not that hard, sharing your knowledge at no cost is harder than anything else.
-I'm so bad at social relationship.
-So, I don't care who are you at least you got something by me, I really want to thank you.
+Here, I want to share all things that I know, Earning money is not that hard, sharing your knowledge at no cost is harder than anything else.
+Not so confident but I'd do my best in anything, typically double-edged perfectionist.
 I'm little good at algorithm, way of thinking, creative thought.

-Not so confident but I'd do my best in anything, typically double-edged perfectionist.
-Of course, I hate coffee and I love cats, have a problem with that?

-That's it, a little sunflower under the rainstorm, would the storm gone and change to the rainbow?

 <!-- ![](static/image.png) -->